 As you get more experience on the rower and your body gets used to the motions you can workout 7 days a week with no problem.

-Also, remember that the most important part of this exercise is proper form and execution of the row stroke:
+Also, remember that the most important part of this exercise is good form and execution of the row stroke:

 How long should my rowing sessions last?